-Based on the foregoing, a conservative estimate of the number of municipal parking spaces in the CPA eliminated due to the Waterfront Parks Strategy is approximately 46 (42 in Marina Park, and 4 in Memorial Park West).
+Based on the foregoing, an estimate of the number of municipal parking spaces in the CPA eliminated due to the Waterfront Parks Strategy is 4 in Memorial Park West.

 3.4.4 Transformative Parking Spaces Project

 The City approved a pilot project in 2012 as part of the Port Credit Cultural Node initiative that temporarily converted some of the on-street parking in the curb lane in Port Credit to an alternative use.
 The conversion is a seasonal event that improves pedestrian public realm in strategic areas.
 Potential adaptations include: the provision of additional bicycle parking, allowing an encroachment of street furniture, allowing for patio expansions and art installations.